OlimilO1402/Err_CorrectErrorHandling/README.md

 ```

 Though it looks like hell, we could do this in VBA as well, if you do so U GoTo HELL anyway.
-So I would recommend not to do this, but if you ask for it, OK here is it.
+So I would recommend not to do this, but if you ask for it, OK there your are:

 ```vba
 Private Sub Command1_Click()